dkandalov/vcs-reader/README.md

 ### Why?
-I didn't find any similar libraries to read commit history.
+No libraries with API to read commit history from different VCS.

 ### API Example